XPRIZE/GLEXP-Team-RoboTutor-SwahiliAssets/README.md

 # Assets

-Welcome to RoboTutor: this version was uploaded to XPrize 11/20/2018.
+Welcome to RoboTutor: this version was uploaded to XPRIZE on 11/20/2018.
 For subsequent changes, see [https://github.com/RoboTutorLLC/CodeDrop2_Assets](https://github.com/RoboTutorLLC/CodeDrop2_Assets).

 ---